swivelit/ai-intern-training/README.md

 # AI Intern Training – Team1

-This repository contains machine learning and deep learning projects developed by Team1 interns.
+This repository contains **Machine Learning and Deep Learning projects** developed by **Team1 interns** as part of the AI Intern Training Program.

+---

-## Projects
+## 📂 Repository Structure

-- ajay/
-  - ResNet CIFAR-10 Image Classifier
-- Anjana/
-  - text sentiment project
-- chandru/
-  - Email spam classifier
+Each intern maintains their work inside a personal folder.
+Each project is self-contained with source code, data references, and documentation.